bunopnu/pertu/README.md

 ## Manager Requirements

-Before using the `rebar3`/`erlangls`/`gleam` managers with Pertu, ensure you have the following prerequisites installed depending on your use case:
+Before using Pertu, ensure you have the following prerequisites installed for that manager:

-- `rebar3`
-  - Erlang/OTP
+- `rebar3`: Erlang/OTP
-- `erlangls`
-  - Erlang/OTP
+- `erlangls`: Erlang/OTP and Rebar3
-  - Rebar3
+- `erlperf`: Erlang/OTP and Rebar3
-- `gleam`
-  - Rust
-  - Cargo
+- `gleam`: Rust and Cargo

 ## Usage